logseq/logseq/README.md

 # Logseq - What is it?

-Logseq is a local-only, non-linear, outliner notebook for organizing and sharing your personal knowledge base.
+Logseq is a local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.

 Use it to organize your todo list, to write your journals, or to record your unique life.